serghiou/mendelian-randomization/short.md

 $$\hat{X} = \hat{\text{E}}\{A \mid Z, C \} = \hat{\alpha}_0 + \hat{\alpha}_1Z + \hat{\alpha}_2^TC$$

-** Stage 2.** Fit Y on ~$\hat{X}$~,
+**Stage 2.** Fit Y on ~$\hat{X}$~,

 $$\text{E}\{Y \mid \hat{X}, C \} = \mu_0 + \mu_1 \hat{X} + \mu_2^T C$$

 Under assumptions 1-4, the coefficient of ~$\hat{X}$~ converges in probability to the causal effect of interest and with assumption 5, this is the desired ACE.

 ### How do we do this in R?

 In R, it is possible to run an IV analysis using several packages.
 The most commonly used ones are `AER`, `ivmodel` and `ivpack`.
 In the example below, I am using a well-known dataset to identify the causal effect of education on log-wage earned.
-To do so, I am using father education as an IV - this is in fact not the best IV because it is easy to consider how it may violate the exchangeability assumption.
-This code was taken from the STATS 266 course at Stanford University.
+To do so, I am using father education and mother education as IVs - it is possible to have more than one IVs.
+This code was modified from the STATS 266 course at Stanford University.

 ```
 # Import packages